nvladimiroff/HNReactNative/README.md

 A simple HN React Native client.
-Currently only supports Android. *Should* work on iOS, but I haven't tested this yet.
+It currently only supports Android.
+The app *should* work on iOS, but I haven't tested this yet.

-### Buiding
+### Building
-Make sure you have npm and node(>4.0) installed.
+Make sure you have npm and node (>4.0) installed.
 ````
 git clone https://github.com/nvladimiroff/HNReactNative.git
 npm install -g react-native-cli